DevCycleHQ-Sandbox/sample-docusaurus/plugins/docusaurus-plugin/README.md

-# DevCycle Docusaurus Plugin
+# OpenFeature Docusaurus Plugin

-A plugin that easily integrates DevCycle feature flags with Docusaurus.
+A plugin that easily integrates OpenFeature with Docusaurus.

-Use RC6 for React 17 and below.
-Use RC8 for React 18.
+Use RC1 for React 18.